“Decoding Political Violence with OSINT and Lessons from the Frontline”

 Sometimes, a piece of information has multiple data lineage, meaning that the same data connection is discovered in multiple data sources.

-You can also click open an image of the target from their social media accounts discovered by the OSINT Profiler to verify whether the accounts are relevant.
+The Properties view also allows you to cross-check or verify the retrieved information outside the tool.
+You can also click open an image of the target from their social media accounts discovered by Maltego Search to verify whether the accounts are relevant.

 Conclusion 🔗︎